Bible de Port-Royal: History

 The translation was a "masterpiece of French literary classicism", but was censured by Jacques-Bénigne Bossuet for its "politeness".
 The Jansenist Martin de Barcos objected that the translators had demystified the Scriptures.
-Richard Simon, a textual critic and former Oratorian, complained that the work was more interpretative paraphrase than translation, and noted with disapproval the use of the Vulgate, "avec les différences du Grec" (with corrections from the original Greek), as the basis of the Nouveau Testament.
+Richard Simon, a textual critic and former Oratorian, complained that the work was more interpretative paraphrase than translation, and noted with disapproval the use of the Vulgate "avec les différences du Grec" ("with corrections from the original Greek") as the basis of the translation's version of the New Testament.
 Nonetheless, the translation was an immediate success.
-The philosopher Blaise Pascal, who had seen an early draft of the translation, quoted from the Nouveau Testament in his Pensées.
+The philosopher Blaise Pascal, who had seen an early draft of the translation, quoted from its version of the New Testament in his Pensées.